Auto Repair Financing: Options And Alternatives To Consider

-Before you go shopping for auto repair loans, be sure that you’ve contacted your auto insurance company to see if they will or won’t cover the repairs.
+Before you go shopping for an auto repair loan, be sure you’ve contacted your auto insurance company to see if they’ll cover the repairs.
 You may also want to get a second opinion from another mechanic or negotiate a lower price.
-Once you’re sure the repairs aren’t insured and you’ve reached a final cost estimate, it’s time to review your loan options.
+Once you’re certain the repairs aren’t insured and you’ve reached a final cost estimate, it’s time to review your loan options.

 Here are some common ways to pay for expensive car repairs.